 The Offered Shares are being offered to the public under this prospectus in all of the provinces of Canada.
 There is currently no market through which the Offered Shares may be sold and purchasers may not be able to resell Offered Shares purchased under this prospectus.
-The Corporation has applied to list the Offered Shares on the TSX.
-Such listing will be subject to the Corporation fulfilling all of the listing requirements of the TSX.
+The TSX has conditionally approved the listing of the Offered Shares.
+Such listing is subject to the Corporation fulfilling all of the listing requirements of the TSX on or before January 17, 2013.

 The Offering Price and other terms of the Offering were determined by negotiation between the Corporation and the Underwriters.
-The Corporation has agreed to pay the Underwriters an aggregate cash underwriting fee of \$ • , or \$ • per Offered Share.
-The Corporation has also granted the Underwriters the Over-Allotment Option, exercisable in whole or in part at the sole discretion of the Underwriters at any time until the date which is 30 days after the Closing Date, to purchase up to an additional • Offered Shares (equal to 15% of the Offered Shares sold in this Offering), at the Offering Price, to cover over-allotments, if any, and for market stabilization purposes.
-If the Over-Allotment Option is exercised in full, the total price to the public will be \$ • , the Underwriter's Fee will be \$ • and the net proceeds to the Corporation will be \$ • (before deducting the expenses of this Offering).
+The Corporation has agreed to pay the Underwriters a commission of 6% of the gross proceeds of the Offering, part of which will be satisfied by the issuance by the Corporation to the Underwriters of the Compensation Shares.
+The aggregate cash underwriting fee payable to the Underwriters is \$793,619, or approximately \$0.05 per Offered Share.
+The Corporation has also granted the Underwriters the Over-Allotment Option, exercisable in whole or in part at the sole discretion of the Underwriters at any time until the date which is 30 days after the Closing Date, to purchase up to an additional 2,241,712 Offered Shares (equal to 15% of the Offered Shares sold in this Offering), at the Offering Price, to cover over-allotments, if any, and for market stabilization purposes.
+If the Over-Allotment Option is exercised in full, the total price to the public will be \$17,186,458, the Underwriter's Fee will be \$1,031,187 and the net proceeds to the Corporation will be \$16,086,472 (before deducting the expenses of this Offering).
 This prospectus qualifies the grant of the Over-Allotment Option and the distribution of the Offered Shares issuable upon exercise of the Over-Allotment Option.
 A purchaser who acquires Over-Allotment Shares forming part of the Over-Allotment Option acquires such Over-Allotment Shares under this Prospectus, regardless of whether the over-allotment position is ultimately filled through the exercise of the Over-Allotment Option or secondary market purchases.

 Subscriptions for the Offered Shares will be received subject to rejection or allotment in whole or in part and the right is reserved to close the subscription books at any time without notice.
-It is expected that the Closing will take place on the Closing Date, or such other date as may be agreed upon by the Corporation and the Underwriters, but not later than • , 2012.
+It is expected that the Closing will take place on the Closing Date, or such other date as may be agreed upon by the Corporation and the Underwriters, but not later than January 9, 2013.
 Offered Shares registered to CDS or its nominee will be deposited electronically with CDS on a NCI basis on the closing of the Offering.
 No certificates evidencing the Offered Shares will be issued to Canadian resident purchasers, except in certain limited circumstances, and registration will be made in the depository service of CDS.
 Canadian resident purchasers of Offered Shares will receive only a customer confirmation from the registered dealer from or through whom a beneficial interest in the Offered Shares is purchased.